kentbutler/todomvc-grails-emberjs/readme.md

 * Download this app
         git clone https://github.com/kentbutler/todomvc-grails-emberjs.git

-* Download the fork of the grails-json-rest-api (at least for now) git clone https://github.com/kentbutler/grails-json-rest-api.git
+* Download the fork of the grails-json-rest-api git clone https://github.com/kentbutler/grails-json-rest-api.git

-* Place them alongside each other and test the app by opening a console inside the todomvc directory and run: grails test-app
+* Place them alongside each other and test the app by opening a console inside the todomvc directory and run: grails test-app -functional
     - observe the different JSON output styles of the json-rest-api

 * If tests pass then run the app via grails run-app

-* If they do not pass, ensure the path to the json-rest-api inside of grails-app/conf/BuildConfig.groovy accurately locates the grails-json-rest-api plugin.
+* If they do not pass, ensure the path to the grails-json-rest-api inside of grails-app/conf/BuildConfig.groovy accurately locates the grails-json-rest-api plugin.

 #### [Kent Butler](https://github.com/kentbutler) - Developer